-As I deliver courses for Penfield Rec’s DEAR program, I post stuff here that might be of interest to students of those courses.
+As I deliver lectures and courses for various organizations, including Penfield Rec’s DEAR program, I post stuff here that might be of interest to students and attendees.

 Friday Forum Fractal Fun – Join Al Biles as he does live coding in p5.js to generate fractals and other animations before your very eyes.
 Fractal fans will recognize the logistic map and Mandelbrot set (see zoom at left), along with the Gumkowski-Mira fractal.
 No programming experience is expected, but Al will start from scratch in p5 to hopefully entice some converts to what is likely the most accessible programming environment in existence.